AsheThorne/AmethystXR/README.md

 ### Troubleshooting

 if you get a clang format error that looks like this: `The 'clang-format' command is not available.
 Please check your clang-format.executable user setting and ensure it is installed.` Make sure you have clang installed on your machine.

+## Linux

+### Troubleshooting

+If console color isn't working, make sure you have the $TERM env variable set.
+You can set it globally, within `/etc/environment` like so, `TERM=xterm-256color`.